luapower/inspect/inspect.md

 ## `require'inspect'(t[, options])`

 Dumps Lua tables in human-readable format.
-The output is meant to be used for debugging, not serialization (use [pp] for that).
+The output is for debugging, not serialization (use [pp] for that).

 Features: